Contractor Management 20 min

 How do I avoid employee misclassification as an employer?

-If you have employees and contractors, you can avoid misclassification by learning the local laws that govern compliance where your workers live.
+If you have employees and contractors, you can avoid wrong classification by learning the local laws that govern compliance where your workers live.
 For example, rules regarding 1099 misclassification in the United States are different from rules governing IR35 in the United Kingdom.

-While every situation is unique, you can follow a few best practices to avoid employee misclassification:
+While every situation is unique, you can follow a few best practices to avoid misclassification of employees:

 • Consult with local legal experts.